j-christoffersen/clinvitae-clone/README.md

 There are a few environment variables that are required to run the app.

 - `PORT`: the port the server will listen on
+- `TEST_PORT`: the port the server will listen on during testing, must be different from PORT in order to run tests while the server is running.
 - `NODE_ENV`: either development or test
 - `DB_FILE_PATH`: the path to the file where the data will be loaded from.
 See [Database Setup](#database-setup)
 - `DB_USER`: the user who has access to the created database